Novelsreviewed by T. Nelson

 reviewed by T. Nelson

 s someone who was baffled by the multitude of plot holes and unanswered questions in the movies that I sometimes refer to as Planet of the Ginges, I hoped that reading the books would clear things up.
-They're extremely light reading for an adult; despite their 4,095 pages it takes only a few weekends to read them.
+They're light reading for an adult; despite their 4,095 pages it takes only a few weekends to read them.

 There are, of course, many differences between the books and the movies.
 Most notably, the dialogue is not as crisp in the books.
 Voldemort doesn't disintegrate in the end and Harry doesn't break the Elder wand in half.
 Firenze, the clumsily CGI-rendered centaur, is a Hogwarts professor.
 And some of the characters are more likeable while others are nastier.

 In the movies we watch a group of children, selected mainly for their cuteness and hair color, grow up before our eyes.
-By the third movie acting skills become evident and the stories began to have more logical cohesion.
+By the third movie acting skills become evident and the stories begin to have more logical cohesion.
 In the books, one must be content with watching the author's writing skill improve, as it does, through the seven volumes.

 The books were enormously popular, due in part to the author's clever strategy of saying something controversial and outrageous right before her book comes out, which gets people on Twitter stirred up and causes the book to soar to the top of the charts.

+Their popularity was enhanced by the fact that the characters are so unrealistically likeable it defies the imagination.
 In the movies, almost every time Harry enters a room, his girlfriend, his other girlfriend, his girlfriend's mum, his friend, his dog, and anyone else who happens to be in the room runs up and hugs him, giving him affirmation.
 There's less of that in the books, and Harry is often depicted as quite miserable.
 Luna is depicted as bitterly lonely and Hermione is not as hormonal as in the movie.
 The overall story, however, is the same.

 The books do explain a few more things.
 What caused Hagrid's facial injuries?
 What are those underwater things in the cave scene?
 And how did those kids manage to fly on invisible horses without falling off?
 The amusing headlines in the newspaper (examples: “Mistakes wand for chopsticks, creates mayhem at Chinese restaurant”; “Vampire admitted to casualty for too much garlic bread”) aren't depicted in the books.
 But anyone hoping for theories about how this magic is supposed to work will be disappointed.